 Accredited in 2016 by the Educational Developers Caucus (EDC), the Fundamentals program supports Waterloo graduate students in their development as university Teaching Assistants (TAs) and instructors.
 As of the start of Winter 2023 term, 1641 participants have completed the Fundamentals program.

 The Fundamentals program is of no cost and is open to graduate students at Waterloo.

 How it works

-The program is completed at participants' own pace and can be completed in as little as one term, and must be completed by the end of graduate studies.
+The program is completed at participants' own pace, can be completed in as little as one term, and must be completed by the end of graduate studies.

 The Fundamentals program is comprised of two components: workshops and microteaching sessions.

 |Component||Component Description and Links|